How to watch La Liga on TV in the UK

 LaLigaTV is also available as an online streaming service.

-The only game unavailable to British audiences is the weekly Saturday 3: 00pm kick-off due to UK restrictions.
+The only games unavailable to British audiences are weekly Saturday 3: 00pm kick-offs due to UK restrictions.

 Every La Liga fixture has a different kick-off time, meaning the games will be broadcast back-to-back so you won’t miss a thing.